linode/docs/docs/guides/websites/ecommerce/install-magento-2-4-on-centos-8/index.md

 {{< /note >}}

 {{< note >}}
-nginx 1.x can also be used as the Magento web server.
+NGINX 1.x can also be used as the Magento web server.
 {{< /note >}}

 ### SQL Database